FirstLegoLeague/scoring/README.md

 #TODO List
-1. Make a fully runnable dev server
-1. Integrate tournament API
+1. Integrate tournament API && Think about using onbeforesave in scores view xeditable fields
 1. Finish this readme.md